alberttheprince/rpemotes-reborn/README.md

 - [QueenSisters Animations](https://discord.gg/qbPtGwQuep) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord
 - [Kri's Graphic House](https://discord.gg/JueRG3fCy6) for the custom banners
 - !MWooM#0597 on Discord for the custom banners
-- DurtyFree for his work on particle effects and cataloging GTA related information [DurtyFree GTA V Dump](https://github.com/DurtyFree/gta-v-data-dumps/blob/master/particleEffectsCompact.json).
+- DurtyFree for his work on particle effects and cataloging GTA-related information [DurtyFree GTA V Dump](https://github.com/DurtyFree/gta-v-data-dumps/blob/master/particleEffectsCompact.json).
 - [BoringNeptune](https://www.gta5-mods.com/users/BoringNeptune) for the custom dance emotes
 - [CMG Mods](https://www.gta5-mods.com/users/-moses-) for the custom emotes
 - [prue颜](discord.gg/lunyxmods) for being a great friend and providing us with exclusive custom animations